adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/04-views-and-templates.md

 ![](https://res.cloudinary.com/adonis-js/image/upload/q_100/v1582279633/adonisjs.com/view-render-static-posts_dsd1hk.png)

 #### What just happened?
-1. The `/posts` route is handled by the `PostsController`.
-2. The controller's `index` method renders the `posts/index.edge` view and pass along an array of `posts` to it.
+1. The route handler renders the `posts/index.edge` template and passes along an array of `posts` to it.
-3. Since, all Edge templates always ends with `.edge` extension, you don't have to type the extension when calling `view.render` method.
+2. There is no need to type the `.edge` extension when using `view.render` method.
-4. We loop over the posts array using the edge `@each` tag and spit out an h2 with an anchor tag for each post.
+3. The template loops over the array of posts using the `@each` tag.
+The `@each` tag is part of the Edge templating syntax.

-As you can see that the Edge syntax doesn't interfere with HTML, you can use all of your creativity to create beautiful looking webpages with dynamic data inside them.
+As you can see, Edge syntax doesn't interfere with your HTML.
+You can use all of your creativity to create beautiful looking webpages with dynamic data inside them.
 Infact, Edge gives you all the necessary tooling to structure and re-use your HTML using **Layouts**, **Partials** and **Components**.

 ## Using Layouts
 As the name suggests, the layouts let you define the overall structure of a web page with placeholders to replace markup that is different for every single page.

-Continuing with the blog posts listing page, let's create a master layout that can be used across the website.
+Continuing with the blog posts listing page, let's create a master layout for our blog.

 ```sh
 node ace make:view layouts/master